America’s Most Trusted Nutritionist

 Cherie’s books have been featured in four cover stories for Women’s World magazine and two in Charisma magazine.
-She has also had feature stories in USA Today, New York Post, First for Women, Quick & Simple, Vogue, Marie Claire, Elle, Newsweek, New Body, Fitness, McCall’s, Shape, Women’s Sports & Fitness, Oxygen, and Natural Health.
+She has also had feature stories in USA Today, New York Post, NY Daily News, First for Women, Quick & Simple, Vogue, Marie Claire, Elle, Newsweek, New Body, Fitness, McCall’s, Shape, Women’s Sports & Fitness, Oxygen, and Natural Health.

-Cherie has appeared on Fox Morning News, Chicago Fox News (feature story), CNN, WCBS “Live From the Couch, and Jordan Rubin’s “Living Beyond Organic” as the on-air chef, and three times on Dr. Mercola.
+Cherie has appeared on Fox Morning News, Chicago Fox News (feature story), CNN, WCBS “Live From the Couch, Jordan Rubin’s “Living Beyond Organic” as the on-air chef, and three times on Dr. Mercola.
 She has also appeared in seven infomercials including the Juice Lady infomercial, the Juiceman Infomercials, and has co-hosted three George Foreman Grill infomercials with George and the Lean, Mean, Fat-Reducing Grilling Machine.
 Take a media tour with Cherie!

 - PART 1: From Sickness to Vibrant Health